 This first possibility is encoded by rule (\textsc{uninhabited}).

-\infrule[uninhabited] { \neg \ \kw{satisfiable}(C_{1}) } {C_{1} \subt C_{2} }
+\infrule[uninhabited] { \neg \ \kw{satisfiable}(C_{1}) } {C_{1} \subtr C_{2} }

 Rule (\textsc{uninhabited}) can be implemented either using a complete satisfiability test, or an incomplete one.
-However, the only published satisfiability algorithm is currently the {\BaseWG} algorithm by Attouche et al.~\cite{DBLP:journals/pvldb/AttoucheBCGSS22}, and a systematic use of such algorithm for every step of the rule-based algorithm would make the entire algorithm very slow; moreover, once one decides to include the entire {\BaseWG} algorithm inside the rule-based approach, then maintaining both algorithms in the same system makes little sense.
-Hence, the only reasonable choice is the one adopted by Habib et al.~\cite{DBLP:conf/issta/HabibSHP21}, which use an efficient but incomplete algorithm.
+However, the only complete satisfiability algorithm currently published is the {\BaseWG} algorithm by Attouche et al.~\cite{DBLP:journals/pvldb/AttoucheBCGSS22}, and a systematic use of such algorithm for every step of the rule-based algorithm would make the entire algorithm very slow; once one decides to include the entire {\BaseWG} algorithm inside the rule-based approach, maintaining both algorithms in the same system makes little sense.
+The only reasonable choice is the one adopted by Habib et al.~\cite{DBLP:conf/issta/HabibSHP21}, which use an efficient but incomplete satisfiability algorithm.
 Hence, this rule is another intrinsic cause of incompleteness of the rule-based approach.

-\paragraph{The structural rules} \iflong{ When the (\textsc{uninhabited}) rule fails since $C_1$ is not proved to be unsatifisiable, either the two schemas regard different types (for example, {\aobj} and {\aarray}), hence $C_1$ is not included in $C_2$, or they regard the same type, and we apply one of the six structural rules of Figure \ref{fig:rules}.
-In these rules, $C_1$ and $C_2$ are canonical conjunctions, and, following the notation of \cite{DBLP:conf/issta/HabibSHP21}, we use $C.\akw{x}$ to extract the parameter of the $\akw{x}$ operator that appears in $C$.
-We do not describe the details of the algorithm, but just the general approach. }
+\paragraph{The structural rules} \iflong{ When the (\textsc{uninhabited}) rule fails since~$C_1$ is not proved to be unsatisfiable, either the two schemas regard different types (for example, {\aobj} and {\aarray}), hence $C_1$ is not included in $C_2$, or they regard the same type, and we apply one of the six structural rules of Figure \ref{fig:rules}.
+In these rules, $C_1$ and $C_2$ are canonical conjunctions, and, following the notation of \cite{DBLP:conf/issta/HabibSHP21}, we use~$C.\akw{x}$ to extract the parameter of the $\akw{x}$ operator that appears in $C$.